ReliaQualAssociates/ramstk/README.md

 This project is licensed under the BSD-3-Clause License - see the [LICENSE](https://github.com/ReliaQualAssociates/ramstk/blob/develop/LICENSE) file for details.

-RAMSTK is also registered with the United States Copyright Office under registration number TXu 1-896-035.
+RAMSTK is also registered with the United States Copyright Office under registration number TXu 1-896-035 because I have an attorney and attorneys like to file paperwork for $300/hour.

 ## Similar Products

-The following are commercially available products that perform RAMS analyses .
-We are not endorsing any of them; they are all fine products and may be a better fit for you or your organization depending on your needs and budget .
+The following are commercially available products that perform RAMS analyses.
+We are not endorsing any of them; they are all fine products and may be a better fit for you or your organization depending on your needs and budget.
 Obviously, we would prefer you use RAMSTK.

 * [PTC Windchill Quality](https://www.ptc.com/en/products/plm/capabilities/quality)
 * [ReliaSoft Synthesis](https://www.reliasoft.com/products)